gtmshrm/CS231n-CNN-for-Visual-Recognition/lectures/lec_2.md

 #### Validation

 Some portion of the training set (say 16%) is considered as validation set.
+The hyperparameters which perform best on this validation set are selected.

 #### Cross-Validation